 Mr. Daniel K. Frierson currently serves as the Chairman of the Board and the Chief Executive Officer of the Company.
 The positions of Chief Executive Officer and Chairman of the Board are combined.
-Executive Sessions of the Board are chaired by Director William F. Blue, Jr. Mr. Blue and the independent directors set their own agenda for meetings in Executive Session and may consider any topic relevant to the Company and its business.
+Executive Sessions of the Board are chaired by Director Lowry F. Kline, who, as noted above, has extensive management and Board experience independent of his experience with the Company.
+Mr. Kline and the independent directors set their own agenda for meetings in Executive Session and may consider any topic relevant to the Company and its business.
 The Company believes that regular, periodic, meetings held in Executive Session, in the absence of management members or management directors, provide the Board an adequate opportunity to review and address issues affecting management or the Company that require an independent perspective.
 Additionally, the Company's Audit Committee holds separate Executive Sessions with the Company's independent registered public accounts, internal auditor and management.
 The Audit Committee also sets its own agenda and may consider any relevant topic in its executive sessions.